qmhc/vite-plugin-dts/README.md

   /**
    * Specify tsconfig.json path
    *
-   * Plugin also resolve include and exclude files from tsconfig.json *
+   * Plugin resolves `include` and `exclude` globs from tsconfig.json *
-   * By default plugin will find config form root if not specify */ tsconfigPath?: string,
+   * If not specified, plugin will find config file from root */ tsconfigPath?: string,